gdh1995/vimium-c/PRIVACY-POLICY.md

 Privacy Policy
 ==============

-All information handled by Vimium C, including history, bookmarks and page titles and urls, will only be used locally.
+All information handled by Vimium C, including history, bookmarks, page titles and URLs, will only be used locally.

-There will be no syncing activity to your Chrome account, unless you enable the setting item `vimSync` manually.
+By default, Vimium C will never sync with your Chrome account.
+However, if you do wish to enable this behavior, you may enable the `vimSync` setting.

-Your search history in `Vomnibar` and `Link Hints` modes will be cleaned immediately after it's used.
+Your search history in `Vomnibar` and `Link Hints` modes will be purged immediately after use.

-While Vimium C supports both settings syncing (uploading) and exporting,
-    your search keywords on `FindMode` won't be included, so that your privacy is very safe.

-Please pay attention that your `FindMode` search keywords on an incognito tab are stored in memory,
+Vimium C supports both export, and cloud-based synchronization of your settings.
+Your keyword searches using `FindMode` are never included in these.
+Please note that your `FindMode` search keywords on an Incognito tab are stored in memory, and will remain in memory, until all your Incognito tabs are destroyed.
-    and keep alive if only there's at least one incognito window alive.

 Permissions Required